dd32/td-gh-ex/readme.txt

 Source: https://stocksnap.io/photo/VIWIBCR4L9

 == Changelog ==

+= 1.0.13 =
+* Added license for tgm plugin activation
+* Added load_theme_textdomain() to translated strings
+* Added wp_body_open hook for fallback, since the theme supports WordPress at least 4.6.1
+* Removed source map error in Browser console for theme files
+* Fixed issue "Some menu are left are left open"

 = 1.0.12 =
 * Fixed issue with site logo and site title when both logo and title are active title moves below navbar and hide behind it